Lafayette S. Foster: Biography

 Foster sought reelection to a third term in 1866, but was defeated by Orris S. Ferry; his Senate career ended on March 3, 1867.
 He became a professor of law at Yale College in 1869 and returned to the Connecticut House of Representatives in 1870.
-He was once again elected Speaker of the House, but resigned to take a seat on the Connecticut Supreme Court.
-Foster was a Democratic candidate for the United States House of Representatives in 1874 for Connecticut's 3rd congressional district. but was unsuccessful and retired from the court in 1876 when he reached the mandatory retirement age of 70 and was disqualified by statutory limitation.
+He was once again elected Speaker of the House, but resigned that same year to take a seat on the Connecticut Supreme Court.
+He served on the court until 1876 when he reached the mandatory retirement age of 70.
 During his retirement he helped tutor young lawyers like Charles W. Comstock.

 Foster delivered a course of lectures on "Parliamentary Law and the Science of Legislation" at Yale from 1875 to 1880.

+In 1875, he was the Democrat candidate for US Representative in Connecticut's 3rd congressional district, but lost to incumbent Republican Henry H. Starkweather.

 Foster died in Norwich, on September 19, 1880, and was interred there in Yantic Cemetery.